akvo/akvo-reporting/Documentation/tutorials/crosstab_with_params/crosstab_with_params.md

 ### Report parameters

+The BIRT parameters we use to get user input need some extra steps to function when the report is deployed to ReportServer.
 At the bottom of the screen click the Parameters tab:

 ![Screenshot][690]